This post may contain affiliate links. Please read our disclosure policy.

 How Many Weight Watchers Points in this Slow Cooker Turkey Casserole with Wild Rice?

-According to my calculations each generous 1-cup serving has:
+According to my calculations each generous 1-cup serving has about 291 calories.

 6 SmartPoints (Green plan)